 On the plus side, Scottish actor Alec Newman is excellent as Paul Atreides.
 Harrison and Alec Newman give us a character who evolves with subtle regard throughout the course of the series – from the brash but intelligent youth we meet at the start to the charismatic messiah following a vision that lies beyond this horizon that we come to see by the time of the third part – and Newman rises to fill the requirements of the role with considerable strength.

 One of the strong points of the series is also the lovely Julie Cox, who makes an elegantly beautiful Irulan and imbues the character with a sharp intelligence, bringing her to life far more so than Frank Herbert ever did.
 John Harrison has also cast many of the supporting roles, particularly those of the Fremen, with non-native English speakers (German and Czech), where the accents have an unusual alienating effect.
 The performances from Uwe Ochsenknecht as Stilgar and Barbora Kodetova as Chani are particularly good here – he projecting a considerable dignity and she a haughty strength.

 John Harrison (only writing the script this time) and most of the cast later returned for a sequel, Children of Dune (2003), which actually combines Herbert’s two subsequent book sequels, Dune Messiah and Children of Dune.
-A further cinematic Dune remake was posited throughout the 2010s first by director Peter Berg and Pierre Morel before going ahead as a two-part film from Denis Villeneuve to be released in 2020.
+A further cinematic Dune remake was posited throughout the 2010s first by director Peter Berg and Pierre Morel before going ahead as a two-part film from Denis Villeneuve with the upcoming Dune (2021).

 (Winner in this site’s Top 10 Films of 2000 list.
 Winner for Best Adapted Screenplay, Nominee for Best Actor (Alec Newman), Best Supporting Actress (Julie Cox), Best Special Effects and Best Production Design at this site’s Best of 2000 Awards).